BartlomiejBogajewicz/global_warming/README.md

 ![dev](https://github.com/BartlomiejBogajewicz/temperatures_analize/blob/master/Deviation_charts.PNG)

 As you can see the temperature has risen in average by 1.5 degree.
 Other than that the standard deviation is changing which can impact the temperature variability.
-For instance the negative coefficient in Poland suggest that the number of warmer days in winter will incrase over time.
-From the other side in Australia the positive deviation coefficient can cause the incrase of extreme heat waves in summer.
+The most obvious out come of that will be the increased number of extreme heat waves in the summer.